 - Table Properties - Calls up the original dialog allowing you to change the number of rows and/or columns

-- Clicking the image upload icon brings up a new box with several options.
+Images - Clicking the image upload icon brings up the Image Media Browser

-- Alternative Text - For non-sighted uses, images can be confusing.
+- Enter Alternative Text.
+For non-sighted uses, images can be confusing.
 The Alternative Text field allows you to give some descriptive text to describe the image with words.

 - Undo/Redo - Clicking these buttons will either undo or redo recent changes.
 These will not work after you've saved the page